johnbuluba/Yatcobot/docs/config.rst

 enabled
 ^^^^^^^
-If the tag firend action is enabled
+If the tag friend action is enabled

 friends
 ^^^^^^^^